intel/rmd/docs/DeveloperQuickStart.md

 Read test.sh to understand what functional test cases do.

-## Godep
+## Glide

-Use godep (https://github.com/tools/godep) to add/update dependencies.
+Use glide (https://github.com/Masterminds/glide) to manage dependencies.

-As we don't commit vendor into our release code, it is somehow hacking to add/update/remove dependencies from Godeps.json .

 ## Swagger